1989 Tiananmen Square protests and massacre: 5 June and the Tank Man

-On 5 June, the suppression of the protest was immortalized outside of China via video footage and photographs of a lone man standing in front of a column of tanks leaving Tiananmen Square via Chang'an Avenue.
-The Tank Man became one of the most iconic photographs of the 20th century.
-As the tank driver tried to go around him, the Tank Man moved into the tank's path.
-He continued to stand defiantly in front of the tanks for some time, then climbed up onto the turret of the lead tank to speak to the soldiers inside.
+On June 5, having secured the square, the military began to reassert control over thoroughfares through the city, especially Chang'an Avenue.
+A column of tanks of the 1st Armored Division left the square and, heading east on Chang'an Avenue, came upon a lone protester standing in the middle of the avenue.
+The brief standoff between the man and the tanks was captured by Western media atop the Beijing Hotel.
 After returning to his position in front of the tanks, the man was pulled aside by a group of people.
+Charlie Cole, who was there for Newsweek, claimed that the men were Chinese government agents, while Jan Wong, who was there for The Globe and Mail, thought that they were concerned bystanders.

 Although the fate of Tank Man following the demonstration is not known, paramount Chinese leader Jiang Zemin stated in 1990 that he did not think the man was killed.
 Time later named him one of the 100 most influential people of the 20th century.

 A stopped convoy of 37 APCs on Changan Boulevard at Muxidi was forced to abandon their vehicles after becoming stuck among an assortment of burned-out buses and military vehicles.
 In addition to occasional incidents of soldiers opening fire on civilians in Beijing, Western news outlets reported clashes between units of the PLA.
 Late in the afternoon, 26 tanks, three armored personnel carriers, and supporting infantry took up defensive positions facing east at Jianguomen and Fuxingmen overpasses.
 Shellfire was heard throughout the night, and the next morning a United States Marine in the eastern part of the city reported spotting a damaged armored vehicle that an armor-piercing shell had disabled.
 The ongoing turmoil in the capital disrupted everyday life flow.
 No editions of the People's Daily were available in Beijing on 5 June, despite assurances that they had been printed.
 Many shops, offices, and factories were not able to open, as workers remained in their homes, and public transit services were limited to the subway and suburban bus routes.

 By and large, the government regained control in the week following the square's military seizure.
 A political purge followed in which officials responsible for organizing or condoning the protests were removed, and protest leaders were jailed.